MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2006-release-notes.md

 Many of the fixes and improvements described in this article are a result of your feedback.

-To submit bug reports, use [send a smile in the Configuration Manager console](/mem/configmgr/core/understand/find-help#product-feedback).
-For new feature requests, use [UserVoice](https://configurationmanager.uservoice.com).
+To send feedback, use the Configuration Manager console.
+For more information, see [Feedback for PowerShell](/mem/configmgr/core/understand/product-feedback#feedback-for-powershell).

+To submit new feature requests, see the PowerShell group of [Configuration Manager on UserVoice](https://configurationmanager.uservoice.com).